gerrowadat/log.andvari.net/content/pages/about.md

 I am an [SRE][sre], Engineering Leadership practitioner and [Coach](https://www.strategichopes.co/) based in Dublin, Ireland.

+I am currently freelancing as a techologist leadership consultant and coach.
+For more on the consulting end of things, see [Co-Servant Systems](https://coservant.systems).
+For coaching, see [Strategic Hopes](https://www.strategichopes.co/).

-Most recently, I was VP of Engineering at [Twilio](https://www.twilio.com/), working on reliability strategery and leading the SRE group there.
+As far as full-time roles go, I was most recently VP of Engineering at [Twilio](https://www.twilio.com/), working on reliability strategery and leading the SRE group there.

 Previous to that, I was Sr. Director of Engineering at [elastic.co](https://www.elastic.co), building and scaling Elastic Cloud.